IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 		docker run -p 8000:8000 -v <your_local_path>:/data -v /var/run/docker.sock:/var/run/docker.sock -it ibmcloudacademy/cfmigrationtool bash

+This step may take 15-20 minutes, depending on the interenet connectivity too.
+So wait for it to be completed.

 2. From the bash shell of the Docker container, clone the repository containing the migration tool and sample application code: